-By the strong duality for linear programs (see e.g.\ \cite[Theorem 5.4]{Schrijver}), this LP admits a solution of cost 0 if and only if there exists a perfect matching of cost 0 in $\tilde{G}$, which is by \Cref{cl:zero_weight} equivalent to $M$ being popular. \end{proof}
+Note that the matching~$M$ always induces a solution of cost~0 to LP~(\ref{lp:primal}).
+By the strong duality for linear programs (see e.g.\ \cite[Theorem 5.4]{Schrijver}), it follows that LP~(\ref{lp:dual}) admits a solution of cost 0 if and only if the optimal solution of LP~(\ref{lp:primal}) has cost~0.
+This is equivalent to every perfect matching in $\tilde{G}$ having cost at most~0, which is by \Cref{cl:zero_weight} equivalent to $M$ being popular. \end{proof}